YehonatanRavoach/realtime-accessory-detection-cnn/README.md

-# Accessory CNN — Real-Time Glasses / Hat / No-Accessory Classifier
+# Real-Time Accessory Detection with CNN (PyTorch)

-A lightweight PyTorch model that recognises whether a person on camera is wearing **glasses**, a **hat**, or **no accessory**.
+Real-time **computer vision classification** project that detects whether a person is wearing **glasses**, a **hat**, or **no accessory** from a live webcam stream.
-With 600 real photos per class and ×2 augmentations, it reaches **99.63 % test accuracy** while running live at ~25 FPS on a laptop webcam.
+The system is implemented using a lightweight **Convolutional Neural Network (CNN)** in PyTorch and achieves **99.6% test accuracy** while running at ~25 FPS on a standard laptop webcam.

 ---

+## Project Overview

+This project addresses a real-time image classification problem under practical constraints:
+limited data, low latency requirements, and robustness to lighting and pose variations.

+The goal is to design a **fast, accurate, and simple CNN-based pipeline** capable of live inference without relying on heavy pretrained models.

+Key characteristics:
+- End-to-end pipeline: data → training → evaluation → live inference
+- Designed for **real-time performance**
+- Focus on preventing overfitting on a small dataset

+---

-## Folder structure
+## Project Structure
 MidProject/
 │ ├── data/ ← train / val / test image folders (git-ignored)
 │ │ ├── train/